NextronSystems/asgard-manual/usage/administration.rst

 ASGARD Updates
 ^^^^^^^^^^^^^^

 ASGARD will search for ASGARD updates on a daily basis.
-Available updates will automatically be shown in the section "Updates".
+Available updates will automatically be shown in the section ``Updates``.

-As soon as an ASGARD update is available, a button ``Install Update`` appears.
+As soon as an ASGARD update is available, a button ``Upgrade from ... to ...`` appears.
 Clicking this button will start the update process.
 The ASGARD service will be restarted and the user will be forced to re-login.
+Generally update MASTER ASGARD before the connected ASGARDs.

 .. figure:: ../images/updating-asgard.png
    :target: ../_images/updating-asgard.png